ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-12-10
+## 2024-12-07

-Tech exploration day
+Made progress on personal goals

-> Code is poetry in motion.
+> Programming is the art of telling another human what one wants the computer to do.

 *Auto-generated commit for activity tracking*